 The building also houses a very rare Gardner model 2 DCR kerosene engine.

 Under ideal conditions, the Foghorn can be heard approximately 30 kilometres out to sea.
-The Foghorn is sounded each Sunday at noon.

 The associated Lighthouse was built in 1888, replacing the original 1833 convict-built structure.
 With an elevation of 43 metres, it dominates the headland.